Skip to content

 Our collections are designed in London and brought to life by craft communities in Madagascar and Vietnam, using a thoughtful mix of deadstock fabrics and responsibly sourced materials.
 This includes organic cottons, embroidery threads from the French heritage maker DMC, and fabrics from longstanding British names such as Liberty of London.

-Sustainability is a journey, not a destination.
-While we do not claim perfection, we are committed to continually learning, improving, and making decisions that respect our planet, our people, and the craft we cherish.
+Caring for craft, community and nature is an ongoing responsibility.
+While we do not claim perfection, we are committed to continually learning, improving, and making decisions that respect our planet, our people and the heritage craft we are proud to protect.
+The Butterfly Mark certification from Positive Luxury helps us measure this progress and hold ourselves accountable as we continue to grow.